pasxn/waffle/README.md

 </div>

-This is an effort to learn how neural networks work by building a simple toy inference framework.
-Originally inspired by [karpathy/micrograd](https://github.com/karpathy/micrograd).
+This is an effort to learn how neural networks work by writing a simple inference framework.
+This was originally inspired by [karpathy/micrograd](https://github.com/karpathy/micrograd).
 Micrograd works only on scalars.
-Waffle works on tensors and uses [Numpy](https://numpy.org/) under the hood.
-The original plan was to provide GPU acceleration by targeting the [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) SoC.
-But due to technical complexities the hardware acceleration code was made stale and moved [here](https://github.com/pasxn/v3dBLAS).
+Waffle works on tensors and for that, uses [Numpy](https://numpy.org) under the hood.
+The initial plan was to provide GPU acceleration by targeting the [BCM2711](https://datasheets.raspberrypi.com/bcm2711/bcm2711-peripherals.pdf) SoC in [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b).
+But due to technical complexities, hardware acceleration code was made stale and moved [here](https://github.com/pasxn/v3dBLAS).

 You sort of still can add accelerators to the architecture.
 More details can be found [here](https://github.com/pasxn/waffle/blob/main/docs/abstractions.md/#adding-an-accelerator).

 ### Features
 #### Neural Networks

 Waffle can run neural networks given only data and the ONNX graph assuming we support all the operations in your graph.
-More details can be found [here](https://github.com/pasxn/waffle/blob/main/docs/abstractions.md/#adding-an-operation).
+You can even add your custom operations.
+More details about that can be found [here](https://github.com/pasxn/waffle/blob/main/docs/abstractions.md/#adding-an-operation).

 ```py
 from waffle import nn